lbcb-sci/MADRe/README.md

 kraken2-build --download-library bacteria --db $DBNAME kraken2-build --build --db $DBNAME
 ```

+Once the database is built, the path to `library.fna` should be specified in the `config.ini` file.

 Detailed instructions that are including the one listed here can be found at [kraken2 github page](https://github.com/DerrickWood/kraken2/blob/master/docs/MANUAL.markdown).